moliver28/research-handbook/content/handbook/product/ux/learning-and-development/tufts-university-capstone-course.md

 ### Responsibilities and timeline

-The project lead has various reponsibilties before, during and after the student project.
+The project lead has various responsibilities before, during, and after the student project.

 #### Before the project starts

 In the lead up to the project start, the project lead should:

 - Recruit GitLab Team Member [volunteers](#how-to-volunteer), keeping in mind the ideal [volunteer team composition](#volunteer-team-composition).
-- Solicit at least 3 [project proposals](#project-proposals) from GitLab team members for students to vote on.
+- Solicit at least 2 [project proposals](#project-proposals) from GitLab team members for students to vote on.
 - Communicate with the Product team DRIs (Product Manager, Product Designer, UX Researcher) that own the feature area for each project proposal.
 - Coordinate with the professors, Linda Borghesani (`Linda.Borghesani@tufts.edu`) & Nick Katis (`Nick.Katis@tufts.edu`).
 They will arrange for the students to choose which proposal.